K225-cloud/RAG-Model-Development/README.md

 python query_data.py "How does Alice meet the Mad Hatter?"
 ```

-You'll also need to set up an OpenAI account (and set the OpenAI key in your environment variable) for this to work.
+We'll also need to set up an OpenAI account (and set the OpenAI key in your environment variable) for this to work.